katersonnbert/gitnotes/GoLang.md

 - `sync.Mutex Lock` locks the access to a variable for everything outside the current goroutine
 - `sync.Mutex Unlock` releases access to a locked variable

+## JSON Marshaling and Unmarshaling

+Find a good introduction on this topic [here](https://www.dotnetperls.com/json-go).

 # Tests
 - Test files have to reside in the same package as the go files that are to be tested.